perfect6566/k8slog/README.md

 ./k8slog -n mynamespace -l label=muticontainer -s 1.5h -c containername -kubeconfig admin.kubeconfig
 ## Options:
   -c string
-        -c container name , Container name when multiple containers in pod
+  &emsp -c container name , Container name when multiple containers in pod
   -f int
-        -f 10,The number of lines from the end of the logs to show.
+  &emsp -f 10,The number of lines from the end of the logs to show.
 Defaults to -1, showing all logs. (default -1)
   -kubeconfig string
-        (optional) absolute path to the kubeconfig file,default is ${HOME}/.kube/config
+  &emsp (optional) absolute path to the kubeconfig file,default is ${HOME}/.kube/config
   -l string
-        -l app=nginx,Selector (label query) to filter on.
+  &emsp -l app=nginx,Selector (label query) to filter on.
 If present, default to ".*" for the pod-query.
   -n string
-        -n namespace (default "default")
+  &emsp -n namespace (default "default")
   -r string
-        -r inside means run inside k8s,by default it is running outside k8s (default "outside")
+  &emsp -r inside means run inside k8s,by default it is running outside k8s (default "outside")
   -s duration
-        -s 10s : Return logs newer than a relative duration like 5s, 2m, or 2.5h.
+  &emsp -s 10s : Return logs newer than a relative duration like 5s, 2m, or 2.5h.